davybrion/companysite-dotnet/content/blog/2009-11-hello-world-with-agatha.md

 <script src="https://gist.github.com/3685289.js?file=s1.cs"></script>

 Once we have that, we need to implement our service layer.
 You basically need an assembly that references both Agatha.Common and Agatha.ServiceLayer.
 This assembly also needs to reference your shared assembly.
 Then you can start implementing your request handlers.
-Since my service layer only has one 'operation', i only have the following Request Handler:
+Since my service layer only has one 'operation', I only have the following Request Handler:

 <script src="https://gist.github.com/3685289.js?file=s2.cs"></script>